danielabar/meblog/src/markdown/learning-from-screencasts.md

   - Example of how to screeshot, save and link in readme
   - Aside: Some course platforms have a Note taking section where you can enter your own notes but I don't recommend using this.
 What if they go away or if you no longer wish to pay for the service.
 It's better to own your own content.
 - Should Publish section be last?
+- Break it up: Add example of my git history from idiomatic pluralsight course (custom glog format to include commit date)
 - Other sections
   - Why screencasts? (constantly changing tech landscape, want to pick up a new language, tool, framework, higher quality than free tutorial?)
   - Habit Stacking: Reference Atomic Habits book